 Where the potential impacts can’t be avoided, we work with locals to ensure management approaches and regulatory requirements are clearly understood and aligned with community expectations.

-Once operational, renewable energy projects are highly compatible with grazing operations, with cattle able to graze right up to the base of the turbines.
+Renewable energy projects are highly compatible with grazing operations, with cattle able to graze right up to the base of the turbines.

 Our design process includes early consultation with host landholders to develop a project layout that minimises disruption to farming practices.